Balerik/guessing_game/README.md

-  Contributions to this project are welcome!
-Since I'm a beginner in Python, feedback is much appreciated.
+  Feedback to this project are welcome!
+Since I'm a beginner in Python, I'll take all the criticism you got!